nyayokagwi/my-portfolio/README.md

-# Task Manager (To-Do List App)
+# My Portfolio

+Welcome to my portfolio!
+This project showcases my skills and projects as a web developer.

 ## Features
+- Responsive design
-- Add, delete, and view tasks.
+- Clean and modern layout
-- Mark tasks as complete.
-- Edit task details.
-- Filter tasks by completion status.
-- Sort tasks by due date or title.
-- Persist data using localStorage.
+- Easy to customize

+## How to Use
+1. Clone the repository.

+## License
+This project is licensed under the MIT License.

 ## Deployment
-The app is deployed on Vercel: [Task Manager](https://task-manager-beige-eight.vercel.app/)
+The web is deployed on Vercel: [Portfolio](https://my-portfolio-45ip.vercel.app/)